-Karen Pickell was born and adopted in Cleveland, Ohio, where she attended Catholic schools and dreamed of living close to the lake in an old house with a big front porch.
-Once upon a time, she earned a degree in computer science and toiled in an information technology job in the Rubber City.
+I was born and adopted in Cleveland, Ohio, where I attended Catholic schools and dreamed of living close to the lake in an old house with a big front porch.
+Once upon a time, I earned a degree in computer science and toiled in an information technology job in the Rubber City.

-In her thirties, Karen married, had two children, and reunited with both of her birth parents.
+In my thirties, I got married, gave birth to two children, and reunited with both of my birth parents.
 It was a busy decade.

-Karen is a contributor at Lost Daughters, a communal blog written by adopted women.
-Formerly, she served on the Board of Directors of the Georgia Writers Association, as editor for the Georgia Poetry Society, and as associate editor of the literary journal Flycatcher.
-In 2015, she launched the website Adoptee Reading Resource.
-She recently finished drafting a memoir.
+In my early forties, while living in metro Atlanta, I earned a Master of Arts in Professional Writing from Kennesaw State University.
+I became a contributor and, later, an editor at Lost Daughters, a communal blog written by adopted women.
+I served on the board of directors of the Georgia Writers Association, as editor for the Georgia Poetry Society, and as associate editor of the literary journal Flycatcher.

-These days she calls the Tampa Bay area home.
-She still doesn’t have a big front porch, but she can get to the water in under thirty minutes, so she plans to stay.
+These days I call the Tampa Bay area home.
+I still don’t have a big front porch, but I can get to the water in under thirty minutes, so I plan to stay.